Richard Costello: Rise in the FOP

 In 1978, Costello joined the FOP as Unit Director after perceiving wrongdoing in the Union's health care benefits sector.
 After rising to Assistant Administrator of First Dental & Prescription Plan in 1982, Costello uncovered the Kravitz Corruption Scandal.

 Dr. Charles Kravitz was the director of American Health Programs (AHP) which was given contracts by the FOP.
 Kravitz had been bribing top FOP officials to continue contracting out business to his company.
 After the scandal was uncovered, Kravitz was charged and sentenced to Federal prison.

-Having established himself as a credible reformer, Costello was made Recording Secretary in 1984– a position he held until 1988.
+Having established himself as a credible reformer, Costello was made Recording Secretary in 1984 – a position he held until 1988.
 In October 1988, Bob Hurst stepped down as President and Costello was elected to his first term as FOP president which lasted until 1990.
 After this, he served as Chairman of Law Enforcement Health Benefits until 1994, when he was elected to his second term as FOP president.

 In 2002, after 8 more years as president of the FOP Costello decided not to seek re-election, citing his desire to allow a new generation to move up.
 He was succeeded by Robert Eddis in October 2002.

 Richard Costello's loyalty to individual police officers was known, and admired, by members of the Philadelphia Police Department.
 Through arguing the position of the individual police officer and never compromising the values they stood for, Costello was able to serve the City of Philadelphia as President of the Fraternal Order of Police.

 Abu-Jamal criticism

 During his tenure as FOP President, Costello was an outspoken critic of Mumia Abu-Jamal and his supporters.
 Abu-Jamal was convicted of the 1981 murder of officer Daniel Faulkner.
-This has led Costello to be featured on radio programs such as Michael Smerconish's as well as televised debates.
+Costello has been featured on radio programs such as Michael Smerconish's as well as in televised debates.
 Known for his extemporaneous speech, during one televised debate he made use of a Bible passage to describe Abu-Jamal as "a liar, the father of lies, and a murderer from the beginning."

-Maureen Faulkner, the wife of the fallen officer, described Costello as "a cop who took a bullet in the head and cowers in front of no one" in her book Murdered By Mumia (cowritten by Smerconish).